ublue-os/website/docs/images/bazzite/installation.md

 # Installing Bazzite and Initial Setup

-This guide is a visual guide for installing Bazzite.
+This is a visual guide for installing Bazzite.

 # Video Guide